-- on the first level it depicts a portfolio of buildings influenced by different design principles;
+- On the walking gallery, there’s a narration of buildings styles influenced by different design principles;

-- on the second level a changing mural (the picture snapped it at ‘USER’) leading into a hands-on exhibition; and
+- Above is the changing mural (the picture snapped it at ‘USER’) leading into a hands-on exhibition; and

 For more info, lookup High Street Kensington Station on Wikipedia